cedlemo/ctypes-stubs-generation-notes/README.md

 git repository of Ctypes, then I explain how to build it with dune.

 In the second part I explain how to use the Cstubs enum bindings generator for the GObject-Introspection library and how to build those bindings with dune.
-Even if you have no interest in this library, this example shows how to discover and use the compile flags for all the involved build steps.
+This example shows how to discover the compile flags and use them for all the involved build steps.

 ## 1 The default example